Azure/azure-sdk-for-java/faq/README.md

 For this to work you will need [RxJava Guava library dependency ](https://mvnrepository.com/artifact/io.reactivex/rxjava-guava/1.0.3) more information here https://github.com/ReactiveX/RxJavaGuava.

-You can see more details on how to convert Observabelt to Futures here: https://dzone.com/articles/converting-between
+You can see more details on how to convert Observabels to Futures here: https://dzone.com/articles/converting-between